-Codes O1 Through O9.
+Codes N1 Through N9.
 Miscellaneous

-Code O1.
+Code N1.
 Other tax-exempt income.
-Increase the adjusted basis of your interest in the partnership by the amount shown in box 9, Code O1, but do not include it in income on your tax return.
+Increase the adjusted basis of your interest in the partnership by the amount shown in box 9, Code N1, but do not include it in income on your tax return.

-Code O2.
+Code N2.
 Nondeductible expenses.
 The nondeductible expenses paid or incurred by the partnership are not deductible on your tax return.
 Decrease the adjusted basis of your interest in the partnership by this amount.

-Code O3.
+Code N3.
 Unrelated business taxable income.
 The partnership will give you any information you need to figure unrelated business taxable income under section 512(a)(1) (but excluding any modifications required by paragraphs (8) through (15) of section 512(b)) for a partner that is a tax-exempt organization.

-Reminder: A partner is required to notify the partnership of its tax-exempt status.
+Reminder.
+A partner is required to notify the partnership of its tax-exempt status.

-Code O4.
+Code N4.
 Health insurance.
 Any amounts paid during the tax year for insurance that constitutes medical care for you, your spouse, and your dependents.
-On line 29 of your 2003 Form 1040, you may be allowed to deduct up to 100% of such amounts, even if you do not itemize deductions.
-If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on line 29 of Form 1040.
+On line 31 of your 2004 Form 1040, you may be allowed to deduct such amounts, even if you do not itemize deductions.
+If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on line 31 of Form 1040.

-Code O5.
+Code N5.
 Distributions of money (cash and marketable securities).
-Box 9, Code O5, shows the distributions the partnership made to you of cash and certain marketable securities.
+Box 9, Code N5, shows the distributions the partnership made to you of cash and certain marketable securities.
 The marketable securities are included at their fair market value on the date of distribution (minus your share of the partnership's gain on the securities distributed to you).
 If the amount shown here exceeds the adjusted basis of your partnership interest immediately before the distribution, the excess is treated as gain from the sale or exchange of your partnership interest.
 Generally, this gain is treated as gain from the sale of a capital asset and should be reported on the Schedule D for your return.
 However, the gain may be ordinary income.
 For details, see Pub.
 541.

-The partnership will separately identify both of the following:
+The partnership will separately identify both of the following.

-- The fair market value of the marketable securities when distributed (minus your share of the gain on the securities distributed to you). - The partnership's adjusted basis of those securities immediately before the distribution.
+• The fair market value of the marketable securities when distributed (minus your share of the gain on the securities distributed to you).

+The partnership's adjusted basis of those securities immediately before the distribution.